 Weston Aviation Exhibition

-This is located in the former pilots block from Weston airfield in which there are displays telling the history of the site and flying activities at Weston-Super-Mare.
+The Weston Aviation Exhibition is located opposite the hangar in the restored former pilots block in which there are displays telling the history of the site and flying activities at Weston-Super-Mare.

 The site is watched over by our own Bloodhound Mk.2 Missile.
 Its rocket engines were manufactured by the Bristol Aeroplane Company in their nearby Banwell factory.
 The missile would clear its launcher at 400mph and reach Mach 2.5 - around 1800mph - 3 seconds after launch.